Fate or Destiny - Don't Live at the Mercy of Fate.....

 This morning a man called in to the Dennis Miller radio show to whine about Ann Romney "probably having a maid" while she was raising her five boys as a stay at home mother.
 He went on to say that people like the Romney's cannot possibly understand the average American citizen because they had been "lucky" enough to be rich and never have to struggle in life.
 The caller then shared the story if his"rotten luck" and how it has ruined his life.
 He told of how he had worked for a large communications company and was earning $25.00 an hour.
 He said life was good and he had planned to work for this company until he retired.
 Living the "American Dream."

 This man has choices yet he feels like he is doomed by his fate and stuck with what life has dealt him.
 Mitt Romney didn't get wealthy because he had good luck.(Just an addendum- There are published reports that Romney donated most of his inheritance from his father to charity.
 Everything he now has is due to the work he himself has done).
 The winners of the Boston Marathon didn't win because they had a lucky penny tucked in their tennis shoe.
 People get wealthy or win the race because they want it bad enough to make it happen.
-They put in the long hours and work harder to make sure they achieve what they want.
+They put in the long hours, work harder, do whatever it takes to make sure they achieve what they want.
 They set goals and make plans.
 They plot their course and set sail.
 Luck has little to do with success.

 There are some who do suffer extraordinary situations that throw up roadblocks in their lives but we always have choices.
 We can choose to take the minimum wage, hard labor job because we were laid off or we can choose to pursue something different.
 This man could have learned a new trade, he could have started his own business, he could have went to college or trade school.
 He did none of these, instead he whines that he is "forced" to work hard labor jobs for minimum wages.